yale-winter/City-Viewer-Online/README.md

 - Stoplights are placed at the intersections
 - Cars that drive around on the one-way roads, stop at red stoplights, and go on green
 - Stoplights that change and animate the way they should with their different red yellow and green bulbs, and relay that info to the cars
-- Helicopters that follows windy paths, circle big buildings, and don't crash into buildings
+- Helicopters that fly around, don't crash into buildings
 - Settings to modify the procedural generation of Cube City for different sizes and styles
 - 5.14.22 Save to and load from cities saved online on a database on my website with SQL, PHP, HTTP requests.